reactjs/react.dev/src/content/reference/react/Component.md

 ### `render()` {/*render*/}

-The `render` method is the only required method in a class component.
+The `render` method is the only required method in a class Component.

 The `render` method should specify what you want to appear on the screen, for example: